chris-wood/http-ppauth/draft-wood-tls-ppauth.md

 Upon receipt of this request, a client first checks to see if the list of supported signature algorithms matches that in `config`.
 If not, the client replies with an Empty Authenticator as described in
-{{!I-D.ietf-tls-exported-authenticators}}.
+{{!I-D.ietf-tls-exported-authenticator}}.
 If there is a match, then the client creates an Authenticator response by first constructing a Certificate with an empty `certificate_list` and AnonymousTokenAuthenticator CertificateEntry.
 The CertificateEntry contains an AnonymousToken value